 Configuration

 Scikit-build-core supports a powerful unified configuration system.
 Every option in scikit-build-core can be specified in one of three ways: as a pyproject.toml option (preferred if static), as a config-settings options (preferred if dynamic), or as an environment variable.
+Note that config-settings options can optionally be prefixed with skbuild., for example -C skbuild.logging.level=INFO.

 Verbosity

-You can increase the verbosity of the build with two settings - cmake.verbose is a shortcut for verbose build output, and logging.level controls scikit-build-core’s internal logging.
+You can increase the verbosity of the build with two settings - build.verbose is a shortcut for verbose build output, and logging.level controls scikit-build-core’s internal logging.
 An example (with all configuration styles) of setting both is:

 [tool.scikit-build]